Blog submission guidelines

 - Sanitation and Hygiene academics

-How would you tailor your messaging and language to best communicate with one (or more) of these different audiences?
+If a blog is the best way – how would you tailor your messaging and language to best communicate with your audience/s?

 Step two: Writing the content